gran4/AI-InvestiBot/README.md

-# :how-it-works: How It Works
+# How It Works

-## :information-handling: Information Retrieval and Caching
+## Information Retrieval and Caching

 The project retrieves and caches information in the following manner: